Our team and trustees

 Partnerships and Corporate Fundraising Manager

-Julia has a background in languages and communication, studying Linguistics at the University of Edinburgh.
-She spent time living and working abroad, in hospitality and within the charity sector for the 4 years before joining WONDER.
+Julia has a background in languages and communication.
+She studied Linguistics in Edinburgh and spent time living and working abroad, in hospitality and within the charity sector.
 She is always eager to meet new people and develop collaborations, events and partnerships to drive positive, sustainable change for women.

 Nicole studied journalism in Canada, where she worked as writer and editor covering health, wellness, and social justice.
 Before moving to the UK, she assisted with communications at a food bank catering to new immigrants and their families in Toronto.
 She holds an MSc in Gender, Media and Culture from the LSE.

 Blanca studied Industrial Engineering in Mexico and worked for 4 years in consultancy and banking.
 She has a strong financial and data analysis background.
 She also volunteered at a school in Mexico giving mentoring sessions to young girls with financial difficulties, where her passion for advising and training woman for the construction of a better society began.

 Mentoring Consultant Africa

 Jackie studied Economics at the University of Nairobi.
 She is a Certified Public Accountant and has previously worked for KPMG Kenya.
 She is passionate about mentoring and mental health issues.
 She enjoys being involved in social projects aimed at economic sustainability.

 Mentoring Consultant LATAMFederica studied Business Administration at Universidad de la Republica in Uruguay.
 For the past three years, she has been managing the mentoring programme at Wonder’s UK partner, the Baytree Centre.
 Before joining Baytree, she worked in procurement for the hospitality sector.
 She has volunteered in different social projects in Kenya and Uruguay, and is passionate about social mobility and community development.